 Dan is a fourth-generation Californian, who grew up in Newport Beach.
 He has been transplanted against his will to Texas.
 He always welcomes an opportunity to come home.
-Dan and his wife, Pati, have been married 37 years.
+Dan and his wife, Pati, have been married 40 years.
 They met at Biola University and within minutes stole a car together!
 They have four adult sons—Noah, Ben, Andrew, and Zack, three daughters-in-law, and two gorgeous granddaughters.
-They also have two dogs and one cat.
-They like the dogs.
+They also have two dogs.